Cairi-S/tom-poulson/README.md

 **HOME**

 The **Hero image** will be static with a text box featuring a mini biography on the right, within this text box the user be prompted to **download full biography** via a button.
-Three seperate **reviews** of recent performances will be featured above the footer.
+Three separate **reviews** of recent performances will be featured above the footer.
 On mobile phones the Hero image will be static while the text scrolls over the image.

 The **download link** will feature a download icon and **open to a PDF in a new tab**.